 - Purchase value or product IDs (for e-commerce)

-If you’ve completed the Iterate and measure impact or Establish objectives and baselines tutorials, consider what service level objectives (SLOs) or key metrics you defined in those stages.
-New Relic recommends including attributes like the above to measure the impact of your changes and optimizations at a customer level—not only a performance level.
+If you’ve completed the Establish objectives and baselines tutorials, consider what service-level objectives (SLOs) or key metrics you defined in those stages.
+New Relic recommends including attributes like the ones listed above to measure the impact of your changes and optimizations at a customer level—rather than just measuring pure performance.

 insights.newrelic.com > Dashboards